hashicorp/terraform-aws-vault/modules/vault-cluster/README.md

    consumption on the server.

 Check out the [Consul AWS Blueprint](https://github.com/gruntwork-io/consul-aws-blueprint) for how to deploy a Consul cluster in AWS.
-See the [vault-cluster example](/examples/vault-cluster) for sample code that shows how to run both a Vault and Consul cluster.
+See the [vault-cluster-public](/examples/vault-cluster-public) and [vault-cluster-private](/examples/vault-cluster-private) examples for sample code that shows how to run both a Vault and Consul cluster.